john-38787364/antifier/README.txt

 OVERVIEW
 This project will enable a Windows or Linux PC to broadcast ANT+ data via a dongle from a Tacx trainer connected to it via USB.
 This can be either be from a standalone PC broadcasting to a PC or tablet running e.g. Zwift or Trainerroad, or from a Windows PC already running Zwift/ Trainerroad (this PC will therefore require two ANT+ dongles)

+It will work as a "Smart Trainer".
+It will control the resistance of the trainer from the application controlling it. i.e. as the hill in Zwift gets steeper, the resistance will increase.
+It will also work in "erg mode" e.g. if Trainerroad sets a target wattage of 200W it will alter the resistance so you generate that power at the wheel speed you are at, negating the need for cadence or gear changes.

 Home page: https://github.com/john-38787364/antifier

 REQUIREMENTS